 However, we also need to know more about the woman behind the pretty face.
 Even if men don't admit it, an accurate description of you (i.e. likes, dislikes, personality) is most important.
 Don't make the mistake of thinking your beautiful photos are all that's needed.
 Pictures may be enough for the average guy, but what woman wants "average?"

-- Bad grammar.
 Believe it or not, men think women are the smartest creatures on the planet.
-Really--we do.
-But when your profile is full of misspelled words and bad grammar, we often wonder what we're getting into.
+Really -- we do.
+However, when your profile is full of misspelled words, text talk, and bad grammar, we often wonder what we're getting ourselves into -- especially if you speak like you write.